National-Public-Affairs/rahm-payload-next/notes.md

 - [ ] Make sure width on homepage is correct
 - [ ] Add custom bullet points
 - [ ] Set up broswer API for elements that are currently within the viewport
+- [ ] Deal with image sizing with props, etc.